 The Lufthansa Group employs people of all abilities, people of different gender, national and ethnic origins, religions, age groups, and sexual identities and orientations.
 This diversity within the company also means a vast array of skills, perspectives, and experiences.
 For the Lufthansa Group as an employer and service provider, diversity and equal opportunities are important and necessary.
 The company becomes more flexible and creative – essential qualities for remaining innovative and adaptable.
 This also leads to a more varied understanding of customer needs and contributes to a customer-oriented development of products and services.
-At the same time, the Lufthansa Group's diversity approach underscores the appreciation of, and equal opportunities for, all employees.

 Women in Leadership Positions Over 25 Percent